 There are so many amazing American Jewish voices available right from your phone!

-Wondering Jews with Mijal and Noam is a thoughtful and engaging podcast where hosts Mijal Bitton and Noam Weissman explore big questions facing American Jews today—from identity and belonging to politics, Israel, and Jewish continuity.
+Wondering Jews is a thoughtful and engaging podcast where hosts Mijal Bitton and Noam Weissman explore big questions facing American Jews today—from identity and belonging to politics, Israel, and Jewish continuity.
 Blending personal insight with intellectual depth, the show invites listeners to rethink what it means to be Jewish in a changing world.
-We highly encourage you to listen to Episode 11, which features AJC CEO, Ted Deutch, who shares his experiences from decades of advocacy.

 Want to get off your phone?
 You can also hear some legendary Jewish voices by visiting AJC’s collection at the New York Public Library, the mother of all American Jewish oral histories.
-The 156,000 pages of transcripts, 6,000 hours of taped interviews, and 2,250 informants chronicle “the American Jewish experience in the 20th century.”
+The 156,000 pages of transcripts, 6,000 hours of taped interviews with 2,250 informants chronicle “the American Jewish experience in the 20th century.”